kalebritt/i-love-books/README.md

 # User Story:feelsgood:

 As a user I want to search for my favorite books and save them to a list I can later reference.

-# Future Enhancements:money_with_wings:
-Great ideas will go here.
-Likely a global launch plan as well as marketing futures to maximaize earning potential.
-Eventually, we'll sell out to Meta, and then beyond that, reclaim what is rightfully ours by purchasing and disbanding Meta and renaming it 'Hi, Blog, I'm Dad.'

 # Website Preview:movie_camera:
 -Screenshots and more!:arrow_down: